 At the doctor’s office

-At the doctor’s office, a health professional will give the individual a clean, clear container and ask them to do the following:
+At the doctor’s office, a health professional will give the individual a clean, clear container and ask them to do

 - urinate a little first before filling the container, as a mid-stream specimen gives the most accurate reading

 - fill three-quarters of the container and secure the lid